mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

 What we see is that when a single value is passed, we achieve a convenient function ready to compare in terms of that parameter.
 This may seem obvious, familiar, or redundant, but the convenience of this fact should not be taken for granted.
-This phenomenon is known as currying; it can prove very useful in providing clearness to your expressions, our look at `>` was only an example of what is going on in all of the functions we discuss.
+This phenomenon is known as currying; it can prove very useful in providing clearness to your expressions; our look at `>` was only an example of what is going on in all of the functions we discuss.

 This ability to supply the arguments of a function one at a time makes for very legible code.
 Below is an example of an inductive definition utilizing this functionality.
 The predicate is `<` with the first argument supplied as two, the step is the `pred` function, and the combinator is multiplication.

 <div>
 $$\text{Generalized Inductive Calculator}$$
 \begin{align*}
-&(\text{let }
+&(\text{letrec }
 \\& \quad induct
 \\& \quad (\text{lambda }
-\\& \qquad    (pred \space num \space step \space combo)
+\\& \qquad    (induct \space pred \space num \space step \space combo)
 \\& \qquad	  (if
 \\& \qquad \quad	(pred \space num)
 \\& \qquad \quad	num
-\\& \qquad \quad	(combo \space num \space (step \space num))))
+\\& \qquad \quad	(combo \space num \space (induct \space pred \space (step \space num) \space step \space combo))))
 \\& \quad  (induct \space (> \space 2) \space 6 \space pred \space *))
 \\& \implies 720
 \end{align*}